CHN-beta/ovito/doc/manual/reference/pipelines/data_sources/external_file.rst

 The *external file* data source can read various file formats containing different kinds of :ref:`data objects <scene_objects>`.
-Furthermore, the :ref:`file export function <usage.export>` of OVITO allows you to write the results of the data pipeline to disk in various output format:
+Furthermore, the :ref:`file export function <usage.export>` of OVITO allows you to write the results of the data pipeline to disk in various output formats:

 .. toctree::
   :maxdepth: 1